CityOfLosAngeles/mds-dev/README.md

 # mds-dev

+# :alert: This repo is depreciated, please use the [MDS-Provider library](https://github.com/cityofsantamonica/mds-provider)

 System that can set up, manage, and visualize data given to the city by various mobility providers.
 In progress.

 ### data